0xjba/WhatsAuto/README.md

 description: 'Automate sending Whatsapp messages using Python'
 author: '@the-injineer'
 ---
-How easy it would have been if sending important daily messages automatically & in a scheduled manner was possible.
-Lets make that MAGIC happen.
+How easy it would have been if sending important daily messages automatically and in a scheduled manner was possible.
+Let's make that MAGIC happen.
 WhatsAuto is a program that uses pywhatkit which is a Python library for automating WhatsApp to send messages 💬 like daily quotes, news, market news, etc.

 ![](img/banner.png)